Ogglord/bazzite-ogglord/README.md

 # What's added on top of Bazzite
 This image includes additional useful apps that I like and use on a daily basis:

+I also prefer native firefox over flatpak so that I can get proper integration to 1pass.

 - 1password
 - alacritty
 - autojump